voicerepublic/vr-streambox/README.md

 For OSX specific command, see [Dependencies](#dependencies).

-Ideally, after creating the image, mount it and add `init=/usr/lib/raspi-config/init_resize.sh` to the end of `/boot/cmdline.txt` to reenable automatic expansion of the filesystem on boot.
+Ideally, after creating the image, mount it and add `quiet init=/usr/lib/raspi-config/init_resize.sh` to the end of `/boot/cmdline.txt` to reenable automatic expansion of the filesystem on boot.
 This ensures that the image will always have at its disposal the full size of the medium it runs on.
+Please note that the script `init_resize.sh` specifically looks for `/quiet init=.*$/`, so there must be no other options between `quiet` and `init` and the whole string needs to be the last entry in the file.

 ### Write that image to a new card